erip/cld3-cli/README.md

 JSON serialization.
 This header-only library's `src/` directory is expected to be found at `${JSONCONS}` for CLD3-cli to work.

+CLD3-cli also relies on [TCLAP](http://tclap.sourceforge.net/) for
+command-line argument parsing.
+This header-only library's `include/` directory is expected to be found at `${TCLAP}` for CLD3-cli to work.

 ### Installation

 It is expected that your C++ compiler supports C++14 features and can use